If you're taking chances in life—and we're hoping you are—then here's an uncomfortable truth: Your confidence will take a hit from time to time.

-Back in the 1960s, where an executive lost $10 million of the IBM's money.
+Back in the 1960s, an executive lost $10 million of IBM's money.
 He walked into the office of CEO Tom Watson, Jr., expecting to get fired.

 The true value of failure is a lesson learned.
 Those losses could keep you on the sidelines, make you feel defeated, and brand you as a failure—or you can choose to see these moments as an opportunity to learn, become better, and rebuild for the future.
 That doesn’t mean it won’t hurt, but it does mean that your “failure” isn’t the full story.
 The rest of the story is what you choose to learn and do by seeing the situation differently.

 This technique is called reframing, a perceptual shift that allows you to transform beliefs that don’t help you achieve your goals into ones that do.
 Failure is inevitable.
 How you process those failures is up to you.